 First, Google representatives have been clear and consistent in saying that they don’t use Google Analytics data as a ranking factor.

-As recently as March 16, 2022, John Mu has responded to tweets about Google Analytics impacting rank.
+As recently as March 16, 2022, John Mueller has responded to tweets about Google Analytics impacting rank.

 Google seems to continuously be batting down the idea that its analytics services influence ranking in any way.